sderosiaux/every-single-day-i-tldr/README.md

 # 24-05-2018

+- https://cloudplatform.googleblog.com/2018/05/Sharding-of-timestamp-ordered-data-in-Cloud-Spanner.html It suggests to add a new column "ShardedEntryId" used in an index to avoid index hotspots
 - https://www.slideshare.net/ItamarRavid/a-fistful-of-functors Variations of the functors (cov, contra, inv, pro)
 - https://speakerdeck.com/alexandru/cancelable-io Cancelable IO in cats-effect
 - http://blog.leifbattermann.de/2017/04/21/12-things-you-should-know-about-event-sourcing/ How to do Event Sourcing